mmiv-center/FionaDocs/source/index.rst

-The research information system (RIS) of the Western Norway Health Authorities (Helse-Vest) also called the "Fiona Project" is a secure computer system that stores research data for approved research projects at Haukeland University Hospital |hus_link| and connected hospitals of the |helse-vest-region_link|.
+The research information system (RIS) of the Western Norway Health Authorities (Helse-Vest) also called the **Fiona Project** is a secure computer system that stores research data for approved research projects at Haukeland University Hospital |hus_link| and connected hospitals of the |helse-vest-region_link|.
 The project is supported by the
 |radiology-department_link| of Haukeland University Hospital and the |mmiv_link| and approved for research project use by |ikt-helse-vest_link|.
 The physical location of the data is at the premises of IKT Helse Vest Norway.
 A dedicated storage area and research software (Sectra, IDS7) provides researchers with appropriate permission access to their data.
 All data is stored in a de-identified format inside the RIS.
 Maintaining a coupling list is the responsibility of each project and not part of the functionality of the RIS.